Assessing Monotone Dependence: Area Under the Curve Meets Rank Correlation: Introduction

 \section{Introduction}

 There is a vast extant literature on quantitative measures of dependence between real-valued random variables $X$ and $Y$ \citep{Embrechts2002}.
 Generally, one distinguishes measures of complete dependence \citep[e.g.,][]{Renyi1959, Neslehova2007, Szekely2007, Reshef2011} from measures of concordance or monotone dependence \citep[e.g.,][]{Schweizer1981, Scarsini1984}.
+Typically, such measures are symmetric in the sense that their value remains the same if we interchange the roles of $X$ and $Y$.
 Despite the focus on symmetric measures of general or monotone dependence in the statistical literature, we follow \citet{Chatterjee2021} in this paper and argue that asymmetric measures, which honor the specific roles of $X$ as a covariate, feature, or marker, and of $Y$ as the outcome of interest, have distinct benefits.
-A key argument in favor of asymmetric measures is that, while independence is a symmetric property of $X$ and $Y$, the classical notions of complete dependence \citep{Lancaster1963} and perfect monotone dependence \citep{Kimeldorf1978} fail to be symmetric.
+A key argument in favor of asymmetric measures is that, while independence is a symmetric property of $X$ and $Y$, the classical notions of complete dependence \citep{Lancaster1963} and perfect monotone dependence \citep{Kimeldorf1978} fail to be symmetric in discrete settings.

 Specifically, consider the pair $(X,Y)$ of real-valued random variables with joint distribution $\myP$.
 We generally assume that neither the covariate $X$ nor the outcome $Y$ is almost surely constant and refer to this setting as nondegenerate.
 Let $F(x) = \myP(X \leq x$) denote the cumulative distribution function (CDF) of $X$, and let $G$ denote the CDF of $Y$.
 When $F$ and $G$ are continuous, Spearman's rank correlation coefficient \citep{Spearman1904} is defined as